The Ultimate Salkantay Trek Packing List: What to Take (and What to Leave Behind)

 Salkantay Trek packing list #1 tip: Pack light!

-If you're planning to do the Salkantay Trek, this Salkantay Trek packing list will have you covered - from the clothing and gear you need, down to the right things to put in your first aid kit
+Group of hikers with backpacks walking along a dirt trail surrounded by dense green vegetation in the Salkantay region.
+If you're planning to do the Salkantay Trek, this Salkantay Trek packing list will have you covered - from the clothing and gear you need, down to the right things to put in your first aid kit.

 Where I’ve suggested specific items below, I’ve linked to items that I actually have used or owned.
 If I couldn’t find it online or it’s not made anymore, I’ve linked to something else that’s highly recommended by other hikers.

-If you’d prefer to have this Salkantay Trek packing list in a PDF document you can download and print for your travels, enter your details below!
+If you’d prefer to have this Salkantay Trekking packing list in a PDF document you can download and print for your own travels, enter your details below!

 Bags